stidsborg/Cleipnir.NET/README.md

 * inefficient - each time a message is received the entire state must be reestablished
 * inflexible

-Cleipnir Flows takes a novel approach by piggy-backing on the features described so far and using event-sourcing and reactive programming together to form a simple and extremely useful abstraction.
+Cleipnir Flows solves these challenges by building on the primitives described above, allowing message-driven flows to be expressed as simple sequential code.

 As a result the order-flow can be implemented as follows: